insmo/goose/README.md

 You may use the `-path` option to specify an alternate location for the folder containing your config and migrations.

+In cases when your migrations and configurations are stored in the separate locations (i.e. migrations are checked out from the repository and configuration file is generated during the deployment) you are able to specify this using `-path` and `-conf` options.
+Examples of different cases are provided below:

+    // By default goose will try to open /path/to/app/db/dbconf.yml and will use
+    // /path/to/app/migrations for migrations
+    $ goose -path=/path/to/app/db status

+    // In this case goose will try to open /path/to/app/db/db.yml (looks relatively to `path`)
+    $ goose -path=/path/to/app/db -conf=db.yml status

+    // Here goose will try to open /path/to/etc/db.yml and will use
+    // /path/to/app/db/migrations for migrations
+    $ goose -path=/path/to/app/db -conf=/path/to/etc/db.yml status

+    // And here goose will try to open mydb.yml using specified path relatively to the current working directory
+    $ goose -path=/path/to/app/db -conf=../../relative/mydb.yml status

 A sample dbconf.yml looks like

     development: